 <Youth and Junior> Akopian won the World Under-16 Championship in 1986, the World Under-18 Championship in 1989 and the World Junior Championship in 1991, the latter occurring in the same year he became a Grandmaster.

-<National, Regional and Continental> He won the South Caucasus Men's Championship in 1986, the Armenian Chess Championship in 1996 and 1997, and most recently placed =2nd (12th on tiebreak) at the 13th European Individual Championship (2012), scoring 8/11 and thereby qualifying for the 2013 World Cup.
+<National, Regional and Continental> He won the South Caucasus Men's Championship in 1986, the Armenian Chess Championship in 1996 and 1997.
+He placed =2nd (12th on tiebreak) at the European Championship (2012), scoring 8/11 and thereby qualifying for the 2013 World Cup.

 Akopian has played in various national team championships and has been a mainstay on Armenian chess teams for many years, racking up an impressive list of achievements: